 Jergens Natural Glow is a moisturizer that comes in two different tones depending on skin tone.
 It’s sold by one of the most popular cosmetics brands, and the brand claims that this product “Delivers fabulous, natural-looking colour that lasts twice as long as the leading sunless tanner lotion.”

 But does Jergens Natural Glow contain ingredients shown in medical studies to have a moisturizing effect?
-Does it contain any questionable additive ingredients?
-What retailer sells Jergens Natural Glow for the best price?
-And how do real users rate and describe the effects of this product?
+Does it contain any unhealthy ingredients?
+Why did the brand recall several lots of a similar product?
+And is Jergens Natural Glow better or worse than popular self-tanners like DRMTLGY Tinted Moisturizer?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Jergens Natural Glow based on medical studies to give our take on whether the cream is likely to be effective or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Jergens Natural Glow to give our take on whether or not it's likely to be effective for tanning and moisturizing the skin, and whether or not it's healthy.

 Ingredient Analysis

-The ingredients in Jergens Natural Glow Daily Moisturizer are shown above.
+The ingredients in Jergens Natural Glow Daily Moisturizer are shown below:

 There are a number of research-backed ingredients in this formulation.